EUR/USD: Scope for a deeper sell off – Commerzbank

-Karen Jones, analyst at Commerzbank, notes that EUR/USD is holding at the 55 day ma at 1.1095 and suggests that there is scope for a deeper sell off to the 100 day ma at 1.1065, but we should see some stabilisation between here and the 3 month uptrend at 1.1052.
+Karen Jones, analyst at Commerzbank, notes that EUR/USD came under pressure last week and there remains scope for a deeper sell off to the 100 day ma at 1.1066, but we should see some stabilisation between here and the 3 month uptrend at 1.1057.

 Key Quotes